"...solidarity...and love...may assert themselves secondarily as private acts of philanthropy or kindness, but they

 Copyright (c) 2017 Vincent Frank De Benedetto

-I'm Vincent Frank De Benedetto, 56 years old, writer, philosopher, and musician, among other roles.
+I'm Vincent Frank De Benedetto, 57 years old, writer, philosopher, and musician, among other roles.
+Read my bio.
 I'm also the former official Leafblower Expert for Noise Free America, and the charter member of the North Jersey chapter.
 America is a noisy place, it's getting worse, and it's very bad for our health.

 Assuming that I had developed some level of personal and social awareness by age 18, I've been completely immersed in liberal capitalist society, here in the Untied States of America, for approximately 38 years of my life.
 The socio-economic system of the United States, and the larger world, has thus far had almost 40 years to impress me, and engender my belief that it's the best available.
 Well, on both counts--it's failed.
 I was aggressively opposed to capitalism even before the rise of ISIS on the one hand, and the continual stream of domestic shootings here in the United States.
 Once all this horrific violence began, however, the wisdom of Erich Fromm became, for me, an ominous warning: any society predicated on something other than the innate needs of man, starting with love, will ultimately fail.
 Our global society has failed, or is certainly failing.
 I suppose your particular preference for either of these two descriptions depends on whether you're homeless and hungry, or merely hungry.